trust-ethos/ethos-twitter-agent/README.md

 User replies to a scam tweet with: "@ethosAgent save negative" Bot responds: "✅ Review saved!
 I've recorded this tweet as a negative review for scammer123 on Ethos."
 ```

+**🚨 Anti-Abuse Protection:**
+- **Self-reviews are automatically converted to negative** regardless of intended sentiment
+- Custom title: "User tried to abuse Ethos and review themself positively through my code"
+- Custom description: "Please don't do that again, anon."
+- Prevents gaming of the reputation system

 ### 🎯 Save Target Command